 The use of drugs and alcoholic beverages is inimical to the aims and purposes of our educational community.
 It can also be detrimental to individual members of the community.
 For both these reasons, Berea College prohibits the use of drugs and the use or possession of alcoholic beverages on campus or other College-owned property or when engaged in College-related activities.
 Smoking tobacco is prohibited on campus grounds and in buildings except in certain designated areas.

 Policies and laws on drug use and use of alcohol on campus property applies to all students, faculty and staff persons.
 Any student, faculty or staff person found to be in possession of or using drugs or alcohol will be subject to judicial action through the appropriate judicial body or disciplinary personnel actions.
 One suspected to be in possession of illegal drugs might be detained until authorization is given to search.
 Students selling or trafficking these drugs are liable for the most serious judicial actions—dismissal from the College.
 Students, faculty or staff persons who possess or use drugs in violation of state and federal laws are also in jeopardy of criminal prosecution.

 Because of the serious problems which can arise from alcohol and drug use, the College provides educational programs for the student community on these matters.
 The Counseling and Psychological Services and Wellness Program offer alcohol education for students who elect to participate and for those who are referred from elsewhere.
 Sessions are scheduled whenever there is a need.
+All first-year students participate in the FRESHStart Program, which includes alcohol and drug abuse informational training sessions.
 All students are required to take a basic wellness course which includes units on drugs and alcohol.
 Various brochures include information about local counseling and self-help services such as A.A., Al-Anon, ACoA, etc.